sharner/notecalc/documents/sdss_preso/README.md

 More of Jim's work discussed in the presentation is found in his [Github Repos](https://github.com/jharner).

+## Feedback and Pilot Signup

+Please fill out the [Feedback Form](https://forms.gle/9SCse7dwZFsenEEt7) to give feedback on the proposed RC2 concept and / or sign up for the Pilot.

 ## Tributes

 * [Obituary in Dominion Post](https://www.dominionpost.com/2021/02/13/james-harner/)